Call Mon-Sun:

 Other serious effects include the increased risk of bleeding events.
 This could result in gums that bleed more easily, frequent nose bleeds, gastrointestinal bleeding, or other types of uncontrolled bleeding.
 These events can be hazardous and even life-threatening depending on the circumstances.

-Cymbalta use can also result in orthostatic hypertension, which is a condition characterized by a sudden drop in blood pressure, often while standing or getting up from a sleeping position.
+Cymbalta use can also result in orthostatic hypotension, which is a condition characterized by a sudden drop in blood pressure, often while standing or getting up from a sleeping position.
 This can result in dizziness which could cause a person to pass out.
 The risk of experiencing this effect increases when using medication for high blood pressure.

 Serotonin Syndrome